Flora009/M1_CaseStudy/README.md

 In the very beginning imToken was only a wallet to send and receive ETH and ERC20 tokens.
 At that time, blockchain was still widely unknown in Asia.
 But that changed quickly in the following years.
 Now, they are offering more features and access to more blockchains to their users.

-imToken’s ecosystem of products include Tokenlon (), an in-app decentralized exchange (DEX), and a decentralized app (DApp) store.
+imToken’s ecosystem of products include Tokenlon, an in-app decentralized exchange (DEX), and a decentralized app (DApp) store.

 1. Multi-Chain Wallets Management